‘We Buy Any House’ Companies: How Do They Work & Should You Use Them?

 The major difference between Good Move and other ‘we buy any house’ companies is that we are the most regulated cash buyer in the UK.

-Good Move is regulated by the National Association of Estate Agents (NAEA), which is a claim very few ‘we buy any home’ companies can make.
-The NAEA ensures the validity of our credentials, providing our customers with peace of mind that they will receive the service as advertised.
+Good Move is regulated by the Royal Institute of Chartered Surveyors (RICS), which is a claim very few ‘we buy any home’ companies can make.
+The RICS ensures the validity of our credentials, providing our customers with peace of mind that they will receive the service as advertised.

 Another regulator to look for, as mentioned elsewhere on this page, is the National Association of Property Buyers (NAPB).
 This body was established to help the house-buying industry self-regulate, embedding fairness, transparency and honesty throughout the market.
 If the company you choose to sell with is a member of the NAPB, as Good Move is, then you are protected by the terms of the NAPB Code of Conduct, and also by The Property Ombudsman with which all members of the NAPB must be registered.